Certifiers Make Neural Networks Vulnerable to Availability Attacks: Background

 \section{Background}

-This section introduces the general background relevant to our work.
+This section introduces the relevant background to our work and establishes the notation used throughout the paper.
 To make the presentation more self-contained, we especially focus on neural network certification techniques, as they are a more recent development and not yet common knowledge.